mattysparkles/exwayskate/README.md

 | `XRAY_PREDICT_URL` | Optional range/hazard feed aggregator |

 If a variable is missing the app falls back to local-only behaviour.

+## Wearables

+A lightweight JSON bridge streams telemetry for watch companions.
+See [docs/WEARABLES.md](docs/WEARABLES.md) for details and example stub widgets.

+## Plugin System

+Developers can extend the app using the static plugin API.
+Sample plugins are included under `lib/plugins`.
+See [PLUGINS.md](PLUGINS.md) for guidance.